How to Become a Video Game Designer

 What Skills Do Game Designers Need?

-According to the Occupational Information Network (O*NET), there are certain personal qualities that can be a big help to professional game designers.
-Here are just a few examples from their lists of valuable skills and abilities:
+According to the Occupational Information Network (O*NET), there are certain personal abilities that can be a big help to professional game designers.
+Here are just a few examples:

 - Systems analysis